-- New reformulated PVA: With the goal of ensuring an even more reliable dual extrusion 3D printing experience, we have been working in a completely new reformulated PVA.
-This new formula works seamlessly with PLA, TPU, PET-G and Nylon, becoming a reliable universal support material to print complex geometries, large overhangs or intricate cavities.
+- New reformulated PVA: With the goal of ensuring an even more reliable dual extrusion 3D printing experience, we have been working on a completely new reformulated PVA.
+This new formula works seamlessly with PLA, TPU, PET-G, and Nylon, becoming a reliable universal support material to print complex geometries, large overhangs, or intricate cavities.

 - TPU: Is a versatile rubber-like flexible material.
-With Shore-A hardness of 95, TPU is a resistant material for several industrial applications, both mechanical or chemical.
-Moreover, it’s been especially designed to improve the 3D printing experience.
+With a Shore-A hardness of 95, TPU is a resistant material for several industrial applications, both mechanical and chemical.
+Moreover, it’s been specially designed to improve the 3D printing experience.

-- PLA: Is a biodegradable, sustainable and food safe polymer made from organic sources.
-It is the most common used filament in FFF 3D printers for its ease of use and wide range of applications, specially those not mechanically or thermally demanding.
+- PLA: Is a biodegradable, sustainable, and food-safe polymer made from organic sources.
+It is the most commonly used filament in FFF 3D printers for its ease of use and wide range of applications, especially those not mechanically or thermally demanding.
 Definitely a good starting point to learn about 3D Printing and manufacturing processes.

-- Composites: Composites are materials with a polymeric base infused with other particles or fibers in different proportion.
+- Composites: Composites are materials with a polymeric base infused with other particles or fibers in different proportions.
 From wood to metal particles to achieve an aesthetic and attractive finish to carbon fibers to combine lightness and mechanical performance, composite materials for FFF printers unleash your creativity.
-Composites materials are not under the BCN3D Filaments brand and will be provided by Colorfabb.
+Composite materials are not under the BCN3D Filaments brand and will be provided by Colorfabb.

 Order the new filaments portfolio in our web store: Click here